Maximum Recovery-MINIMUM TIMeâ„¢

 • Long bones: In much the same way as you would break a wrist, long bones in your arm or leg can be broken from falls, especially in trying to brace yourself from the impact, as would be your natural reflex.

-• Knees: Landing on your knee from a fall can shatter your patella or kneecap, which may require extensive surgery and a very long recovery time to heal.
+• Knees: Landing on your knee during a fall can fracture your patella (kneecap), which may require extensive surgery and a prolonged recovery.

-• Skull fractures: Slipping and falling can result in cranial damage from standing height, as with a slip and fall injury.
+• Skull fractures: Slipping and falling from standing height can cause cranial damage, as with a slip-and-fall injury.

-• Pelvic: A broken hip or pelvis is a major concern to elderly people or those with degenerative bone disease such as osteoporosis.
-A broken pelvis from a fall can lead to complications and even be a life-changing event that shortens your lifespan by years.
+• Pelvic: A broken hip or pelvis is a primary concern for older adults and those with degenerative bone diseases such as osteoporosis.
+A fractured pelvis from a fall can lead to complications and even be a life-changing event that shortens your lifespan by years.

 Broken Bones in Workplace Accidents

 Depending on your line of work, you may be at more risk than others in Chicago and Illinois for broken bones.
-Certain systems and training are required in dangerous environments such as construction sites and warehouses.
-Machinery used in assembly lines poses broken bone risks.
-Often, employers have taken shortcuts to save on the expense of providing adequate protective gear, signage, or training to limit injuries due to workplace accidents.
+Specific systems and training are necessary in hazardous environments, such as construction sites and warehouses.
+Machinery used in assembly lines poses a risk of broken bones.
+Often, employers have taken shortcuts to reduce the costs of providing adequate protective gear, signage, or training, which can limit injuries from workplace accidents.
 Here are some common broken bones from workplace accidents:

 Medical Treatment and Complications From Broken Bones